Vyral/will-cook/_posts/2022-07-28-the-truth-behind-our-slowing-market.md

 {% include excerpt.html %}

-Has the housing market finally slowed down?
-Maybe you’ve heard about a change in the news or from a friend, and they’re right—Our housing market has slowed.
+Is the housing market finally slowing?
+Maybe you’ve heard about a change in the news or from a friend, and they’re right—our housing market has slowed.
 Today I’ll share how this shift might affect you if you own a home.
 However, first, let’s go over why we’re seeing this change in the first place.

 One of the reasons is that the Federal Reserve has increased the federal funds rate to fight inflation.
 This has, in turn, increased our mortgage rates and forced some buyers out of the market.
 At the same time, more newly built homes are coming on the market, and tons of sellers who are afraid of missing out have started to sell their homes.&nbsp;